AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/using-smart-lists/opportunity-filters-and-triggers.md

 ## Opportunity Filters {#opportunity-filters}

 Opportunity filters let you drill into your Salesforce leads who have opportunities.
-You can find them in the Opportunities folder of the Palette when editing a smart list.
+You can find them in the Opportunities folder of the Palette when editing a Smart List.
 They come in a few flavors.

 * Number of Optys
 * Total Opty Amount